friendly-bits/geoblocker-bash/README.md

 7. check_ip_in_ripe.sh

 **The install script**
-- Checks prerequisites
-- Creates system folder to store data in /var/lib/geoblocker_bash.
+- Creates system folder structure for scripts and data.
 - Copies all scripts included in this suite to /usr/local/bin
 - Creates backup of pre-install policies for INPUT and FORWARD chains
-- Calls geoblocker_bash-run to immediately fetch and apply new firewall config.
+- Calls geoblocker_bash-run to fetch the whitelist and apply new firewall config.
-- Verifies that crond service is enabled.
-Enables it if not.
-- Validates optionally user-specified cron schedule expression (default schedule is "0 4 * * *" - at 4:00 [am] every day).
-- Creates periodic cron job based on that schedule and a reboot job.
+- Creates periodic cron job and a reboot job.
 Cron jobs implement persistence and automatic list updates.
+- Accepts a custom cron schedule expression as an argument.
+Default cron schedule is "0 4 * * *" - at 4:00 [am] every day.
 - If an error occurs during installation, calls the uninstall script to revert any changes made to the system.

 **The uninstall script**